camdorazio/cryptocurrency/README.md

     - This base layer of *nodes* is where the transaction data is processed, validated and stored.
     - While the *nodes* perform the computational work required to process transaction data, they are rewarded with Ether, dictated by the *GAS* calculated for each transaction,
 - The second layer on top of the base hardware layer acts as a software layer.
-    - This software layer supports a programming language library which consists of solidity, viper, and bamboo.
+    - This software layer supports a programming language library which consists of solidity, viper, bamboo, etc.
     - Using these programming languages developers can write *smart contracts*.
     - *Smart contracts* make transactions trackable, transparent and permanent.
 - The combination of both the base layer and second layer creates a global decentralized super computer known as the *"Ethereum Virtual Machine"*.